 Sit in a warm bath while wearing the jeans.

-This one might sound a little crazy, but it works: Put on the jeans that are too snug, fill a bath with warm water, and sit in it.
+This one might sound a little crazy, but it works.
+Put on the jeans that are too snug, fill a bath with warm water, and sit in it.
 The warm (not hot!) water will help loosen and stretch the threading a bit.
-This one you obviously need to do in advance; allow the jeans to hang dry when you're done.
+You obviously need to do this one in advance, and allow the jeans to hang dry when you're done.